Transipedia/kmerator/README.md

 ref: <https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8221386/>

 Kmerator is a prototype tool designed for the prediction of specific k-mers (also called tags) from input sequences, considering a reference genome and an ENSEMBL-like transcriptome.
 From these specific k-mers, it also outputs their corresponding specific contigs which are sequences of consecutive k-mers (overlapping length between k-mers must be k-1, otherwise, it's a new contig).
-Kmerator first uses Jellyfish [1] to create 2 requestable indexes from the reference genome and transcriptome, and second, decomposes your input transcript or gene sequences to count the occurences of each k-mer in the genome and transcriptome.
+You need to provide kmerator with a jellifsh index of the reference genome.
+Kmerator itself builds a jellyfish index of the reference transcriptome (by default the latest available version of Ensembl).
+It then  decomposes your input transcript or gene sequences to count the occurences of each k-mer in the genome and transcriptome.
 Number of occurrences are then interpreted, in different manners, to select specific k-mer from your input.

 Before using kmerator, a jellyfish index of the reference genome must be created. kmerator automatically creates a dataset according to the species and the desired release number (by default, homo_sapiens and the latest version).
 The dataset is composed of 4 files per species/version: a jellyfish index of the modified transcriptome (cDNA + ncRNA - alternative chormosomes) from Ensembl, a binary file representing the same transcriptome, another binary file containing general information on the genes of the transcriptome and a report file.